-The CVS/caremark Concurrent Drug Utilization Review (DUR) is a systems-based, rule-driven review process that occurs at the point-of-sale and screens incoming prescriptions for a broad range of safety edits prior to dispensing.
-The incoming prescription is compared to the patient's drug history and medical profile.
+The CVS/Caremark Concurrent Drug Utilization Review (DUR) is a systems-based, ruledriven review process that occurs at the point-of-sale and screens incoming prescriptions for a broad range of safety edits prior to dispensing.
+The incoming prescription is compared to the member's drug history and medical profile.
 The system identifies all potential drug utilization issues and sends messages to the dispensing pharmacist.
-When a prescription violates one or more rules, pharmacists may receive either a warning message (soft alert) or a rejected claim (hard alert).
-"Warnings" defer documentation of alert resolution to the professional judgment of the pharmacist.
-"Rejects" alerts the dispensing pharmacist to the potential problems and rejects the claim for adjudication.